This post is sponsored by PopSecret thanks to Linqia. All opinions are my own.

 Man, I loved that.

-With my own family now, I certainly still enjoy watching movies, mostly at home through VidAngel for just $1 a night, and I usually enjoy popping some popcorn to go along with it, and my kids love doing it with me.
+With my own family now, I certainly still enjoy watching movies, and I usually enjoy popping some popcorn to go along with it, and my kids love doing it with me.

 But, sometimes it’s fun to make movie night a bit more special.
 Today, I did what my kids frequently want me to help them do – build a fort!
 My kids and I put together a simple sheet fort in our living room.
 We moved out the ottoman, brought in our tall, wood, dining chairs (thankfully they are “bar height”) and our queen-sized bed sheet.